-NICK WALKER SENSEI, 6th Dan, co-founder and senior instructor of Aikido Shusekai, has been teaching Aikido for over three decades.
-His approach to the art draws upon many years of training in several styles of Aikido, as well as his experience in a variety of other transformative disciplines and practices, including zen, physical theatre, Somatic Psychology, and Transpersonal Psychology.
+NICK WALKER SENSEI, 7th dan, co-founder and senior instructor of the Aiki Arts Center, has been practicing and teaching Aikido for over four decades.
+Nick Sensei’s approach to the art draws upon many years of training in several styles of Aikido and a variety of other transformative disciplines and practices, including zen, physical theatre, and somatic psychology.

-AZZIA WALKER SENSEI, 3rd Dan, is the co-founder and manager of Aikido Shusekai, and the instructor for our award-winning All Girls Aikido program.
+AZZIA WALKER SENSEI, 5th dan, is co-founder and manager of the Aiki Arts Center, and the instructor for our Friday evening classes.

-ALAN HODGES SENSEI, 2nd Dan, teaches our Thursday night weapons classes.
-Alan Sensei first started learning Aikido in high school, from an English teacher in a dance studio.
-After training for many years in a different style of aikido, Alan Sensei fell in love with Aikido Shusekai at first sight.
+ALAN HODGES SENSEI, 4th dan, first started learning Aikido in high school, from an English teacher in a dance studio.
+After training for many years in a different style of aikido, Alan Sensei fell in love with the Aiki Arts Center at first sight.

 Alan Sensei works as an environmental engineer, investigating and cleaning up pollution in soil and groundwater.